samipourquoi/minecraft-linking-bot/README.md

 - !online: gives a list of all the online players on every server

 # Credits
-Developped by samipourquoi
-Some ideas come from Daniel (from the Hypnos server) Bot made for the Minecraft technical server called [EndTech](https://endte.ch).
+Developped by samipourquoi.
+Some ideas come from Daniel (from the Hypnos server).
+Bot made for the Minecraft technical server called [EndTech](https://endte.ch).